 Laced weed is marijuana or cannabis containing another substance.
 “Lacing” drugs is a common practice for many illicit substances, including cocaine and heroin.

-These drugs are laced with additives to bulk up the amount of the original product and increase the profit margin, or in the case of fentanyl-laced drugs, to increase the potency and alter the psychoactive effects.
+These drugs are laced with additives to bulk up the amount of the original product and increase the profit margin.
+In the case of fentanyl-laced drugs, the goal is to increase the potency and alter the psychoactive effects.

 Legal, commercial marijuana is subject to regulations for medicinal and recreational purposes, so there are fewer questions regarding the quality and safety vs. illicit sources.
 Marijuana is less likely to be intentionally laced with other substances, but it can occur.